On Cloudboom Strike Running Shoe Review

 The On Cloudboom Strike is a super shoe that prioritizes cushioning more than most race-day options, aiming to preserve leg freshness in the later miles of a marathon.
 This design choice means it sacrifices some energy return and firmness, making it feel slightly less aggressive than competitors like the adidas Adizero Adios Pro 4.
 A key distinguishing feature is its thick insole, known as the Bounceboard, which enhances underfoot protection, adding to its overall comfort.
 If you're looking for another very cushioned super shoe, check out the Mizuno Wave Rebellion Pro 3, which features a unique design optimized for midfoot strikers.

 Within On's lineup, this shoe sits above the On Cloudboom Echo 3, another super shoe that's more geared toward shorter distances and is closer to the ground.
 The On Cloudboom Zone features premium foam but lacks a plate, making it a different type of performance option better suited for interval workouts and uptempo efforts rather than full race-day performance.
+A more approachable race-day shoe is the On Cloudboom Max, which has a plastic plate and a layer of the Helion HF above a denser, more stable TPEE carrier foam.
 On also offers daily trainers for easier-paced miles like the On Cloudsurfer 2 and On Cloudmonster 2.
 There's also the On Cloudmonster Hyper, which is a training shoe with a dual-layer midsole, including a premium, PEBA-based foam.

 For more options, check out our recommendations for the best running shoes to find the perfect pair.